aletgn/b-fade/docs/_pages/eh_data.rst

 		grd = SyntheticDataset(name=aStringName)
 		grd.make_tube(aCurve, aListX1Bounds, aIntStepUp, aIntStepDown, aIntSteps, aStringSpacing)

-where ``aCurve`` is an istance of ``ElHaddadCurve``, ``aIntSteps``, defines how many times the curve is translated upwards and downwards to make the tube, and ``aIntStep*`` is the step for the translation.
+where ``aCurve`` is an instance of ``ElHaddadCurve``, ``aIntSteps``, defines how many times the curve is translated upwards and downwards to make the tube, and ``aIntStep*`` is the step for the translation.
 If one would like to remove the point that might be overlapping the curve, they call:

 	.. code-block::python